Aly-Tomato/CS584_ConvexHullProject/README.md

 Once cloned you will have access to the Processing Applications folder which contains various executables.
 Find the executable for your specific machine environment.
-Note that you'll need at least JAVA 7 to run these applications.
+Note that you'll need at least JAVA 7 and Python 3 to run these applications.
 For example, if running on linux 64
 ```
 $ cd Processing_Applications/application.linux64